CelestineAngla/BundleAdjustment.jl/README.md

 - Venice (https://grail.cs.washington.edu/projects/bal/venice.html),
 - Final (https://grail.cs.washington.edu/projects/bal/final.html).

-Thus to run my code, you need to create a Data/ folder at the project root and to create five subfolders (LadyBug, Trafalgar, Dubrovnik, Venice and Final) and to download the .bz2 files in the corresponding subfolders).
+Thus to run my code, you need to create a Data/ folder at the project root and to create five subfolders (LadyBug, Trafalgar, Dubrovnik, Venice and Final) and to download the .bz2 files in the corresponding subfolders.

 Python script (to have a some results to compare mine with) that export the vector of resiuals as .txt and solves bundle adjustment problems using the least_square function from scipy.optimize (code from https://scipy-cookbook.readthedocs.io/items/bundle_adjustment.html):